mmkuang/grayclhn.github.io/index.md

   go back and forth on whether this should be a public or private blog, so if you are asked for a password it is: gratiscool

+* [What I read online](links.html): An incomplete list of websites I find interesting.
+I'm still adding to it.

 * I have (mostly redundant) profiles at [IDEAS](http://ideas.repec.org/f/pca491.html), [Google Scholar](http://scholar.google.com/citations?hl=en&user=OS8d9ycAAAAJ),